 The spacious cockpit features 6’5″ seats, ideal for accommodating guests or, when the weather is right, a night of sleeping under the stars.
 Twin helms offer unrivaled visibility, while the drop-down transom affords no-step access to and from the dinghy.
 All sail-handling is easily managed without ever leaving the cockpit.

 Step below and enjoy a seat in the spacious salon and take in the V-groove overhead and combination of painted and bright-finished bulkheads and trim – you’ll instantly find yourself transported from your daily life to somewhere quieter, simpler, more elegant.
 The wraparound galley, designed using the lessons Cabot and Heidi learned during 16 years of living on their boats around the world, is as appropriate to preparing a three-course dinner as it is for mixing up a batch of evening cocktails.
 Aft, to port, a second head and wet locker provide easy access for guests or crewmembers coming off watch.
-The aft pilot berth to starboard makes for a welcoming guest cabin or, when offshore, the ideal sea berth.
+The aft full berth to starboard makes for a welcoming guest cabin or, when offshore, the ideal sea berth.